The Third Realm by Karl Ove Knausgaard

 The first book in the series, The Morning Star, followed nine characters in the weeks, days and hours before a new star emerges in the night sky.
 It doesn’t do much to describe what else is consequential about the event – each character’s arc ends with the star emerging, teasing something fateful and foreboding.

 The Wolves of Eternity advanced the story a few inches while introducing a handful of new characters.
-I didn’t find Wolves as compelling as the The Morning Star, and it was a bit indulgent of Knausgaard’s tendency to lecture about art and history.
+I didn’t find Wolves as compelling as The Morning Star, and it was a bit indulgent of Knausgaard’s tendency to lecture about art and history.
 It ends on a hell of a reveal and a tremendous cliffhanger: In the days since the star emerges, people seem to have stopped dying in Norway.

 Subscribe Form